 A fantasy world where almost everyone is bisexual and Odessa, one of the king’s own necromancers, must raise him from the dead and avoid monsters.

 Epic fantasy romance where the prince is betrothed to a princess from the neighboring kingdom…but the princess falls in love with the prince’s rebellious sister instead.

 Six of Crows by Leigh Bardugo

-In a beautifully vicious and addictive story, sixteen criminals take on an impossible heist but the price for winning is steep.
+In a beautifully vicious and addictive story, sixteen criminals take on an impossible heist but the prize for winning is steep.
 Two of the main characters are LGBT.